 2 From time to time, you may wish to sell to Express Pay, and Express Pay may wish to purchase and have assigned to it, Receivables on the terms set out in this Agreement (Invoice Factoring Service).

 IT IS AGREED as follows:

 In this Agreement, unless the context requires otherwise:

-Business Day means a day which is not a Saturday, Sunday or public or bank holiday in New South Wales.
+Business Day means a day that is not a Saturday, Sunday or public or bank holiday in New South Wales.

 Change of Control means that: